Formation of planetary systems by pebble accretion and migration: Hot super-Earth systems from breaking compact resonant chains: Matching observations

 \subsubsection{How can we produce rocky super-Earths?}

-In this section we ask the following question: Can we produce close-in planetary systems dominated by rocky super-Earths by ignoring type-I migration, considering a non-evolving gas disk, or a combination of these two scenarios?
+In this section, we attempt to decipher whether or not we can produce close-in planetary systems dominated by rocky super-Earths by ignoring type-I migration, considering a nonevolving gas disk, or a combination of these two scenarios.

-We have performed three additional sets of simulations to answer this question.
+We performed three additional sets of simulations to answer this question.
 In all of these, seeds are initially distributed from 0.5~AU to $\sim$20~AU.
 The initial mutual radial separation of seeds are set by a geometric progression with common ratio equal to 1.06.
-Other orbital elements of our initial seeds distribution were sampled as described in Section \ref{sec:setupmodels}.
-We name this scenario as ``Model-IV''.
+Other orbital elements of our initial seed distribution were sampled as described in Section \ref{sec:setupmodels}.
+We name this scenario Model IV.
 We stop the numerical integration of all simulations of this section at the end of the gas disk phase.

-Figure \ref{fig:noevolve} shows the final masses of planets growing by pebble accretion in a non-evolving disk with different pebble fluxes.
+Figure \ref{fig:noevolve} shows the final masses of planets growing by pebble accretion in a nonevolving disk (both gas surface density and temperature are kept constant) with different pebble fluxes.
 The gas disk structure is set by the starting time of the simulation (${\rm t_{start}=0.5~Myr}$).
-We keep the initial disk structure during the entire course of the simulation.
-Thus, the snowline is kept fixed at about ${\rm \sim3~AU}$.
-This allows us to test the effects of the movement of the snowline on our results.
-We recall that in our nominal simulations at the end of the gas disk phase the snowline have shifted into the inner solar system down to ${\rm \sim1~AU}$.
+We keep the initial disk structure throughout the entire simulation, and therefore the snow line is kept fixed at about ${\rm \sim3~AU}$.
+This allows us to test the effects of the movement of the snow line on our results.
+We recall that, in our nominal simulations, at the end of the gas disk phase the snow line has shifted into the inner solar system down to ${\rm \sim1~AU}$.

 Figure \ref{fig:noevolve} shows that this scenario also fails to produce rocky super-Earths for all considered pebble fluxes.
 Close-in Earth-mass planets are predominately icy.
-Seeds from the outer disk grow faster and regulate the pebble flux to the inner region frustrating the growth of rocky seeds.
-Also, icy super-Earths eventually migrate into the inner disk scattering or colliding with small rocky seeds.
+Seeds from the outer disk grow faster and regulate the pebble flux to the inner region, impairing the growth of rocky seeds.
+Also, icy super-Earths eventually migrate into the inner disk, scattering or colliding with small rocky seeds.